 Brussels sprouts are more than just a nutritious Thanksgiving side.
 It turns out that the delicious vitamin-packed veggies were trending in 2018.

 Barbecue is another “perennial favorite.”
 Though it was originally popularized in the South, the cooking style has since found devotees all over the country.

 Though bone marrow may be a bit too adventurous for some eaters, the delicacy was still expected to be popular in 2018.

 Popular in Latin American cooking, ceviche is healthy, flavorful, and delicious.

 Semifreddo is a class of semi-frozen desserts, and the principal ingredients are usually eggs, sugar, and cream.
 Though it’s not one of the healthiest things on this list, it’s fine to indulge every once in awhile.

-If you love pizza but are looking to cut down on carbs, rest assured that there’s still space for flatbread slices in 2018.
+If you love pizza but are looking to cut down on carbs, rest assured that there’s still space for flatbread slices as a food trend.